material-components/material-components-web/packages/mdc-menu-surface/README.md

 `addClass(className: string) => void` | Adds a class to the root element.
 `removeClass(className: string) => void` | Removes a class from the root element.
 `hasClass(className: string) => boolean` | Returns a boolean indicating whether the root element has a given class.
-`getAttributeForEventTarget(target: EventTarget, attributeName: string) => string` | Returns the value of a given attribute on an event target.
 `hasAnchor: () => boolean` | Returns whether the menu surface has an anchor for positioning.
-`getIndexForEventTarget(target: EventTarget) => number` | Checks to see if the `target` of an event pertains to one of the menu surface focusable elements, and if so returns the index of that item.
-Returns -1 if the target is not one of the focusable elements.
 `registerInteractionHandler(type: string, handler: EventListener) => void` | Adds an event listener `handler` for event type `type`.
 `deregisterInteractionHandler(type: string, handler: EventListener) => void` | Removes an event listener `handler` for event type `type`.
 `registerBodyClickHandler(handler: EventListener) => void` | Adds an event listener `handler` for event type `click` on the body.